mikeybanez/react-quiz-maker/README.md

 We're using Tanstack query to help handle external state.
 It's important to note that to promote reusability of the same query across the app, we're making our own custom hooks under `src/hooks` to minimize repetition of code and to ensure we're avoiding typos with the query key.

+Given the shape of the backend API, the frontend mimics these routes and tries to aim for a good balancing act between persisting the user's partial work vs. limiting the number of network requests.
+For example, once a new question is added to the current quiz in Quiz Builder, a new question is immediately created through `POST /quizzes/:id/questions`.
+Similarly, when a question is deleted, the `DELETE` call is immediately invoked.
+However, we do not keep updating (through `PATCH /questions/:id`) every time the user makes a small change, such as changing the prompt or the correct answer.
+The user can press the [`Save Changes to Question`] button to save partial work.

 ## Further notes for potential future improvement

 Some features are not included in this repository as they are not explicitly mentioned in the specifications.